makerdao/community/governance/votes/Executive vote - July 12, 2023.md

 ### Cancel Core Unit Dai stream

-As part of their [voluntary offboarding](https://forum.makerdao.com/t/mip39c3-sp9-removing-dux-001/21306), Dai stream ID 14 to DUX-001 will be cancelled, if this executive proposal passes.
+As part of their [voluntary offboarding](https://forum.makerdao.com/t/mip39c3-sp9-removing-dux-001/21306), Dai stream ID 14 to DUX-001 will be canceled if this executive proposal passes.

 ### Spark Proxy Spell Execution